 For Safari™: https://support.apple.com/fr-fr/guide/safari/sfri11471/mac

-Depending on such settings, browsing may be modified and access to the Site's services more or less limited.
-In particular, the deactivation of so-called functional cookies will alter, or even make it impossible to visit the Site.
+Depending on these settings, browsing may be altered and access to the Site's services more or less limited.
+In particular, the deactivation of so-called functional cookies will alter, or even render impossible, the visit to the Site.

 The procedure to follow is explained below according to the browser.